jkaweesi22/tech-portfolio/docs/about.md

 id: about
 title: About
 ---
+I can just do this later

+I am following this session at vGHC 2020!!

 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can